danielcossins/MoTMe---NSS-capstone/README.md

 * User gets taken to the main page
 * The left side shows all of the contacts the user has
 * User can search for users in a search field and add them to his contacts
 * User can click on a contact.
-He is given to options: Send Message, or Send Text Message.
+He is given to options: Send Message, or Send Text Message
 * Text field appears.
 User types in and sends message.

 * (Extra) User can add multiple people to a chat session.
 User can use the text functionality to alert people of the meeting.